 If you are experiencing domestic abuse, there is help and support available to you.
 This is not something you should have to endure alone.
-Please see the It's never OK website and where can I get help leaflet for details of organisations that can help.
+Please see the Bracknell Forest Council’s web pages about stopping domestic abuse.
+There is also a list of organisations that can help.

 Domestic abuse in teenage relationships

 Abuse in relationships can happen to anyone regardless of age, gender, sexuality, race, disability, faith, or family situation.